-From mid-February through April, conservators and artists will clean and renovate every inch of the beautiful Takin and Gorilla wildlife scenes.
-New lighting and labels will be installed; peels and cracks in the background paintings will be repaired; layers of dust will be removed; drooping tree branches will be propped; curled leaves will be replaced; and in a few instances errors will be corrected.
+Conservators, artists, taxidermists and other experts totally dismantled the Takin and Gorilla dioramas, then cleaned and renovated every inch of the beautiful animals, plants and paintings.
+New lighting and digital kiosks were installed; peels and cracks in the background paintings were repaired; layers of dust were removed; drooping tree branches were propped; curled leaves were replaced; and, in a few instances, errors were corrected.

 Collected: Brooke Dolan II of the Dolan West China Expedition, 1931-32

 The Scene: In the moody scene, four takins are grazing in a misty cloud forest surrounded by lush rhododendron, orchid, spruce and fern plants